Whey Protein vs. Casein (Which is Best for You?)

 Muscle-building benefits

-Whey protein and casein both have muscle-building benefits, but they work slightly differently.
+Whey protein and casein have muscle-building benefits but work slightly differently.
 Your muscles quickly absorb whey protein, providing them with the amino acids needed for growth and repair.

 This rapid absorption makes whey protein ideal for post-workout recovery when your muscles crave nutrients.

-This slow release can help prevent muscle breakdown during periods of fasting or overnight when you're not consuming food.
+This slow release can help prevent muscle breakdown during periods of fasting or overnight when one does not consume food.

 So whether you choose whey or casein protein, both can support your muscle-building goals uniquely.